By James Stevens, Director and Solicitor, Go To Court Lawyers. Last reviewed 15 April 2026.

 • possessing the drug intending to sell it.

-There are a number of offences for the protection of children.
-They include procuring a child for the purpose of trafficking drugs and supplying drugs to a child for the child to sell.
+There are a number of drug offences that exist for the protection of children.
+These include procuring a child for the purpose of trafficking drugs and supplying drugs to a child for the child to sell.
 Penalties for these offences range from fines to imprisonment for life.

 If you require legal advice or representation in any legal matter, please contact Go To Court Lawyers.